Heinrich Reiner: Nazi Party career

 In April 1923, Reiner joined the Nazi Party but, after the party was banned in the wake of the Beer Hall Putsch, he joined a Nazi front organization and rejoined the Party after the ban was lifted.
 From 1932 he worked full-time in the Party and became the adjutant to Jakob Sprenger, then the Gauleiter in Hesse Nassau with its capital in Frankfurt.
 Following the Nazi seizure of power, Reiner was appointed as Deputy Gauleiter of Hesse-Nassau under Sprenger on 15 March 1933, succeeding Karl Linder.
 He was also made a member of the municipal Landtag of Wiesbaden and the provincial Landtag of Hesse-Nassau.
 In July 1933, he became a Regierungsrat (Government Councilor) under Sprenger, who was also the Reichsstatthalter (Reich Governor) in the People's State of Hesse.
 In April 1935, Reiner was appointed deputy to Sprenger in his capacity as Führer der Landesregierung (Leader of the State Government) of the State of Hesse.
 In June 1935, he was named president of the German Red Cross (DRK) for Hesse.
 In January 1936, he was appointed a Hessian State Councilor.

 On 29 March 1936, Reiner was elected as a deputy to the Reichstag for constituency 33 (Hesse-Darmstadt).
-He was reelected in 1938 and served until the fall of the Nazi regime in May of 1945.
+He was reelected in 1938 and served until the fall of the Nazi regime in May 1945.
 On 30 June 1937, he left his post as Deputy Gauleiter, and the post was again filled by Linder.
 In January 1938, Reiner was named State Secretary in the Hesse state government, and he also became the overall head of the DRK for Landesstelle (state office) XII.
 In addition, he held the position of head of the Oberhessische Versorgungsbetriebe (Upper Hessian Utilities Association) and was a member of the supervisory boards of Südwestdeutsche Flugbetriebs AG, Rhein Main Luftschiffhafen GmbH and Preußische Elektrizitäts AG.
 Frankfurt fell to elements of the US Army on 29 March 1945 and Reiner was arrested and interned in early April.
 He died while still in custody in a camp at Georgensgmünd, near Nuremberg, in mid-January 1946.